danriedl/engular/adev/src/content/guide/components/anatomy-of-components.md

 <docs-decorative-header title="Anatomy of a component" imgSrc="adev/src/assets/images/components.svg"> <!-- markdownlint-disable-line -->
 </docs-decorative-header>

 Tip: This guide assumes you've already read the [Essentials Guide](essentials).
-Read that first if you're new to Angular.
+Read that first if you're new to Engular.

 Every component must have: